The Pajama Game-1957

 The actress/singer did not star in it, Janis Paige did.
 The film version required a Hollywood star in one of the lead roles and since Frank Sinatra turned down the male lead role, Paige was given the boot in favor of Day.

-This hurts a bit but is the way the Hollywood world of box office receipts works.
+This hurts a bit but how the Hollywood world of box office receipts works.

 Fortunately, Day can sing as evidenced by her startling good rendition of “Que Sera, Sera” from Hitchcock’s The Man Who Knew Too Much which won her an Oscar just a year earlier.